Vkpro55/PureCodeProject/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Available Scripts
+1. I will trace all the routes start with index.js file, because index.js file will be the entry point of the react project.
+2. Then I will trace the link in the tab where i found the page that I need to show in my project (....../yum-r/admin/orders/9F36CA).
+3. From there I will find out my project page that reside in folder of admin>orders/[orderId].
+So I extract this folder from given project code.
+4. Now, all is good but I have to updates the import statements and folder structure.
+So according to my project structure I will redefined it.
+5. Remove the un-necessary code and files that are not been used.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).